danielerialdi/ResearchTrack1/README.md

 			    while(dist is greater than threshold):
 				    drive(20,0.1)
 				    dist, rot_y = find_that_token(first element of token_array)
+                                    if rot_y is in between -a_th and a_th: # if the robot is well aligned with the token, we go forward print("Ah, here we are!.")
+		                        drive(20, 0.1)
+                                    elif rot_y is less than -a_th: # if the robot is not well aligned with the token, we move it on the left or on the right print("Left a bit...")
+		                        turn(-4, 0.3)
+	                            elif rot_y is greater than a_th:
+		                        print("Right a bit...")
+		                        turn(+4, 0.3)
         if(R.release() returns something):
             R.release()
             total_counter = total_counter + 1